yazdog8/eventbrite/README.md

 To run this repository you will need to have installed
 - [Nodejs and NPM](https://nodejs.org/en/download/)

+## Getting started
+Fork the repo and follow the steps below.
+You'll then push up your solution in your forked repo to submit.

 ### Running the application
 To run the application open a terminal on the project root folder and run